-It’s hard to believe but has been over 2 years that we are travelling the world.
-We celebrated 2 years of our nomadic life on April 2016, but only now, during our New Year’s Resolutions that I felt the need to write about it.
+It’s hard to believe but has been over 2 years that we are traveling the world.
+We celebrated 2 years of our nomadic life in April 2016, but only now, during our New Year’s Resolutions that I felt the need to write about it.
 To celebrate our achievements and to share with you how much does it cost to travel the world for so long.

 Life is made of choices!
-When I look back to these 2 years travelling around the world I feel proud, I feel happy and I’m sure we are following our dreams.
-This post is part of our how much does it cost to travel the world series, where we share the costs of travelling and living in different cities, countries e continents.
-We did our 6 months and one year travelling the world round-up, now it’s time to put together the figures of 2 years full-time travelling, how we did it and how much we’ve spent.
+When I look back to these 2 years traveling around the world I feel proud, I feel happy and I’m sure we are following our dreams.
+This post is part of our how much does it cost to travel the world series, where we share the costs of traveling and living in different cities, countries e continents.
+We did our 6 months and one year traveling the world round-up, now it’s time to put together the figures of 2 years full-time traveling, how we did it and how much we’ve spent.

 It’s hard to choose where to go when we want to explore the world.
 However, a few things are important to us: safety, nature, beaches and good internet.
-That’s how we choose the places we want to visit, dream destinations and countries that we can stop for while, have fun and focus on blogging.
-During these incredible 2 years journey we travelled to 24 countries [15 on the 1st year and 9 countries on the 2nd].
-Our style of travelling is a mix of tourist attractions, local experiences, adventures and some free time for blogging.
+That’s how we choose the places we want to visit, dream destinations and countries that we can stop for awhile, have fun and focus on blogging.
+During this incredible 2-year journey, we traveled to 24 countries [15 on the 1st year and 9 countries on the 2nd].
+Our style of traveling is a mix of tourist attractions, local experiences, adventures and some free time for blogging.

-Here are the places we visited on our second year travelling around the world:
+Here are the places we visited on our second year traveling around the world:

 - Continents: Asia and Europe